 We are very pleased to say that Roxanne Potvin and Nick Zubeck will make their respective debuts at The Carleton with a show on Wednesday, June 6th.
-Show time is 7:30 PM and tickets are $12.50 advanced, or you can pay $15 at the door.
+Show time is 7:30 PM and tickets are $10 at the door.

 From the bright, candy-striped grooves that lure us in at the outset of For Dreaming, to the darkling lavender hues of mélancolie that infiltrate the album like stiff spirits in our pink lemonade, Roxanne Potvin reminds us that, not only will she always carry a stash of R&B to hit us up with, but she also has a few other tricks up her sleeve.